Yasi92/Home-Care-Services-Lilien/README.md

  * The contact information section on the home page is repeated here for more accesibility.
  * The contact form on this section allows users to fill out the form and communicate with the company by sending direct emails.
  * The option to choose the type of services on the form, indicates the intended query the user has.
- * Once the submit button is clicked, an alert appears on top of the form saying that the company will respond to their message in 4 working days.
+ * Once the submit button is clicked, an alert appears under the submit button saying that the company will respond to their message in 4 working days.
  * This is to prevent the user from confusion with hesitating whether the form has been sent.
  * After submitting the form, all the fields will be reset.